bevyengine/rfcs/rfcs/79-minimal-fragmenting-relationships.md

 - Refactor queries to become entities with caches updated via observers
 - Implement archetype deletion and the associated clean-up for systems and queries
 - Replace `FixedBitSet` and `SparseSet` implementations with ones that support sparse ids After all the issues above are addressed the actual implementation of the feature can begin.
-This requires changes in 3 main places:
+This requires changes in 3 main areas:
 - Implementation of `WorldData` and `WorldFilter` implementations for accessing relationship targets
 - Transition to new `Identifier` implemented in [#9797](https://github.com/bevyengine/bevy/pull/9797) instead of `ComponentId` in all places where pairs could be expected: tables, archetypes etc.
 - New methods for `EntityCommands`, `EntityMut`/`Ref`/`WorldMut` and `QueryBuilder`